domiflichi/Garage-Door-Controller-Server-Hardware-Home-Fab/README.txt

 to print out and use the 'iron-on' method for creating your own single-sided board:
 GarageDoorController-v10.pdf

+When assembling your board, I have provided an additional pdf for your reference:
+GarageDoorController-v10AssemblyReference.pdf

 If you want to send gerber files off to a board house, I highly recommend using my other repository: